-Creating Your Wish List
+Creating Your Amazon Teacher Wish List

-You can easily create a Wish List by visiting the Accounts and Lists tab in the right-hand corner of the site.
+You can easily create a Wish List by visiting the Accounts & Lists tab in the right-hand corner of the site.
 From there, click on Create a List to set up a new list specifically for your classroom.
 Once your list is created, go to the three dots on the right to manage your list.
 Here you can customize your list settings, including changing the mailing address to your school so you do not have to lug the items from home!

-Adding Items to Your Wish List
+Adding Items to Your Amazon Teacher Wish List

 Now it is time to go virtual shopping.
-As you browse Amazon, simply add items to your list by clicking the dropdown menu add to list, which is located on the bottom of the right-hand sidebar, underneath the buy now buttons.
+As you browse Amazon, simply add items to your list by clicking the drop-down menu add to list, which is located on the bottom of the right-hand sidebar, underneath the Buy Now buttons.
 So fun and easy!

-Sharing Your Amazon Classroom Wish List
+How To Share Your Amazon Classroom Wish List

-Once you have created your list, you can share it with your network by either pressing the invite button at the top left or the send list to others link at the top right.
+Once you have created your list, you can share it with your network by either pressing the Invite button at the top left or the Send List to Others link at the top right.
 You have the option of sending the list directly to email addresses or copying the link and pasting it wherever you want.
-Note: some teachers are not allowed to ask students’ families to contribute to their lists, however, you can share it personally with your family and friends if they are willing to pitch in.
+Note: Some teachers are not allowed to ask students’ families to contribute to their lists, however, you can share it personally with your family and friends if they are willing to pitch in.